 1897 -- The first documented, local large-scale party featuring roasted oysters was sponsored by the Grand Lodge of Ancient Masons on Remley’s Point.

-1730 -- Robert Johnson arrives as Charles Town's first Royal Governor.
+1730 -- Robert Johnson arrives as Charles Town's new Royal Governor.

 1987 -- Septima Poinsette Clark died.